RuoranXu/RuoranXu.github.io/_pages/about.md

 My research interests span AI for math reasoning, autoformalization, multimodal large language models and Reinforcement Learning.
 In my spare time, I also engage in research on optimization theory and mathematical physics.
 I am also fascinated by representation theory and ontology.

 # 🚧 Future
-- In the coming months, we will launch a large language model for solving Lean4 analytic geometry problems, a dual-feedback prover-model with Parse2Reason step, and a large Olympic physics competition special benchmark.
+- In the coming year, I plan to launch a large language model for solving Lean4 analytic geometry problems, a dual-feedback prover-model with Parse2Reason step, and a large Olympic physics competition special benchmark.
 If you are interested in my research, please feel free to contact me.

 # 🔥 News